wangzhenj321/Linux-Manual/blog/cut.md

 - `-f`

-    select only these fields; **also print any line that contains no delimiter character**, unless the `-s` option is specified
+    select only these fields; **also print any line that contains no delimiter character, unless the `-s` option is specified**

 - `--complement`